Gilgamesh: History, Discovery, Highlights and Translations

 “Although little of the courtly literature of the Shulgi academies survives, and Sumerian ceased to be a spoken language soon after the end of his dynasty, Sumerian literature continued to be studied in the scribal schools of the following Old Babylonian period.
 Five Sumerian stories about Gilgamesh were copied in these schools.
 These tales, which were not part of an epic cycle, were originally oral narratives sung at the royal court of the Third Dynasty of Ur. \^/

 “"Gilgamesh and Akka" describes the triumph of the hero over his overlord Akka, ruler of the city of Kish.
 "Gilgamesh and Huwawa" recounts the journey of the hero and his servant Enkidu to the cedar mountains, where they encounter and slay the giant Huwawa, the guardian of the forest.
-A third tale, "Gilgamesh and the Bull of Heaven," deals with Gilgamesh's rejection of the amorous advances made by Inanna, the Queen of Heaven.
+A third tale, "Gilgamesh and the Bull of Heaven," deals with Gilgamesh's rejection of the amorous advances made by Ishtar, the Queen of Heaven.
 Seeking revenge, the goddess sends the Bull of Heaven to kill Gilgamesh, but the hero, with the assistance of Enkidu, slays the monster.
 In "Gilgamesh and the Netherworld," the hero loses two sport-related objects, which fall into the Netherworld.
 Enkidu descends into the depths to find them and, upon his return to life, describes the horrid fate that awaits the dead.
 In the final composition, "The Death of Gilgamesh," the hero dreams that the gods are meeting to review his exploits and accomplishments.
 They decide that he, like all of humankind, shall not be granted eternal life. \^/

 “In addition to the Sumerian compositions, young scribes studying in the Old Babylonian schools made copies of different oral stories about the hero Gilgamesh.
 One noteworthy tale was sung in Akkadian rather than in Sumerian.
 Called "Surpassing All Other Kings," this poem combined some elements of the Sumerian narrative into a new Akkadian tale.
 Only fragments of this composition survive.
 By the end of the eighteenth century B.C., large areas of southern Mesopotamia, including Nippur, were abandoned; the scribal academies closed as the economy collapsed.
 A shift in political power and culture took place under the newly ascendant Babylonian dynasties centered north of Sumer.
 Hundreds of years later, toward the end of the second millennium B.C., literary works in Babylonian dominated scribal learning.
 Differing versions of classic compositions, including the Akkadian Gilgamesh story, proliferated and translations and adaptations were made by poets in various lands to reflect local concerns. \^/